Ampio Pharmaceuticals (NYSE:AMPE) Receives New Coverage from Analysts at StockNews.com

-Research analysts at StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a report issued on Saturday.
+Analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a research report issued on Sunday.
 The brokerage set a “sell” rating on the stock.

-Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) last announced its earnings results on Tuesday, March 29th.
-The company reported ($0.04) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.02).
-Analysts expect that Ampio Pharmaceuticals will post -0.08 earnings per share for the current fiscal year.
+Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) last announced its quarterly earnings results on Tuesday, March 29th.
+The company reported ($0.04) earnings per share for the quarter, missing the consensus estimate of ($0.02) by ($0.02).
+As a group, equities analysts anticipate that Ampio Pharmaceuticals will post -0.08 EPS for the current fiscal year.

 Ampio Pharmaceuticals, Inc, a biopharmaceutical company, focuses on the development of immunomodulatory therapies for the treatment of pain from osteoarthritis in the United States.
 Its product pipeline includes AP-013, an intra-articular injection, which is in phase III clinical trial for the treatment of osteoarthritis of the knee; AP-017, an intravenous ampion treatment that is in Phase II clinical trial to treat adult COVID-19 patients requiring oxygen supplementation; AP-019, an Inhaled Ampion treatment, which is in Phase II clinical trial for the treatment of Adults with Respiratory Distress Due to COVID-19; and AP-018 that is in Phase I clinical trial to treat patients with prolonged respiratory symptoms due to COVID-19.